 Fish Head with Chopped Chili

 Prepared with Lee Kum Kee Seasoned Soy Sauce for Seafood, this dish is famous in both northern and southern China.
-People are particularly fond of the perfect match between the freshness of Fish head and the spiciness of chopped chili.
+People are particularly fond of the perfect match between the freshness of fish head and the spiciness of chopped chili.
 Today, this dish can be found in restaurants of other cuisines. >View full recipe

 Guangdong cuisine (Cantonese cuisine) features refreshing flavors and an elegant style, along with a wide choice of ingredients and flexible cooking techniques that have been celebrated domestically and abroad as the most representative of Chinese cuisines.
 Guangdong cuisine exudes the original and natural taste of the ingredients, which blends into a palette of harmonious flavors with the use of superb cutting and cooking skills.
 Sauces and condiments used in Guangdong cuisine each come with their own character and uniqueness, whilst delivering high degrees of versatility, wide ranges of applications, and dynamic sauce concoctions.
-Oyster Sauce, in particular, has played significant role in encompassing the essence of Guangdong cuisine in the last century.
+Oyster Sauce, in particular, has played a significant role in encompassing the essence of Guangdong cuisine in the last century.
 Its uniqueness in taste, aroma, texture and color enables chefs to apply it to a multitude of Cantonese dishes, including many classic ones.

 Steamed Fish in Double Fermented Soy Sauce >View full recipe